dhis2/training-docs/content/analytic_tools/lg_interpretation.md

 The D2A framework allows users to strengthen use of program data and makes it easier to engage with data.
 The D2A framework highlights data users’ information and data visualization needs, furthermore, the expected actions to be taken based on benchmarked performance.
 The D2A framework is uploaded into the Details panel of a DHIS2 visualization, so that it provides more context to the DHIS2 visualization and prompts users to think critically of the data they are looking at.

-# Preparations

-Make sure your user account is the same or similar to the participants’ training accounts so that you and the participants have access to the same visualizations.

-Print out copies of the [Data-to-Action framework template](https://docs.google.com/presentation/d/1n1DKPGmS3qvC13N3oi76i5c_67Q67ElsdpyUozEHFb0/edit#slide=id.g3d33e1d3db_0_18) for all participants for the first Hands-on exercise. - for on-site

-Make available [Data-to-Action framework template](https://docs.google.com/presentation/d/1n1DKPGmS3qvC13N3oi76i5c_67Q67ElsdpyUozEHFb0/edit#slide=id.g3d33e1d3db_0_18) in LMS for the online participants

-Go through the Live demo step by step guide a few times before doing the actual demo for participants.

-Make sure the resolution on the projector is OK for zooming in Interpretations feature in the right hand panel of the Visualizer app.

-Test your Hands-on exercises in the training server in advance to make sure everything works well.

-# Demonstration Reference
+## Demonstration Reference

 ## Part 1 - How to plug a Data-to-Action framework into a DHIS2 visualization

-* Open HIV National dashboard.
+* Open the HIV National dashboard.
-* Scroll down to “HIV - ART retention rate (12 months)”
+* Scroll down to the map “HIV - ART retention rate (12 months)”
-* Open the favourite item in Maps app by
+* Open the item in Maps app by selecting the menu button followed by open in maps app

 ![](Images/interpretation/image3.png)

 * Once opened in Maps application, it should look like below.
 Take a moment to understand the map.
 Focus on legend.

 ![](Images/interpretation/image6.png)

 It looks like except for Dessert & Sweet districts, all other districts are having ART retention rates <90%

 * Click on ‘Interpretations’ button on top right corner to write a description for the map

 ![](Images/interpretation/image11.png)